Navigation route

 I. Introduction

-If the European Union aspires to be a liberal order founded on cooperation, then to what extent can the EU be globally influential?
+If the European Union aspires to be a liberal order based on cooperation, then to what extent can the EU be globally influential?
 What is undeniable is that it lacks a single voice and a coherent common foreign policy.

 III.
 Culture and Soft Power

-The change in the concept of security requires revisiting the concept of soft power.
-In this case, cultural diplomacy should be understood in terms of soft power, and soft power should be understood in terms of attractiveness and influence.
-Soft power, from agreement with Joseph Nye's notion of persuasion, arises from "intangible power resources": "such as culture, ideology and institutions" (Nye, 1992:150-170).
+The change in the concept of security requires a revisit of the concept of soft power.
+In this case, cultural diplomacy must be understood in terms of soft power, and soft power must be understood in terms of attractiveness and influence.
+Soft power, of agreement with Joseph Nye's notion of persuasion, it arises from "intangible resources of power": "such as culture, ideology and institutions" (Nye, 1992:150-170).

-Cultural diplomacy responds to incoherence by demanding reflection, on the one hand, and enhancing that identity, on the other.
-For example, optimizing Europe's image through the European Neighborhood Instrument communication program and association (ENPI) help to promote specific geopolitical interests, creating more durable conditions for cooperation with countries such as Algeria, Libya and Syria to the south; and Georgia, Moldova and Ukraine to the east.
-This is relevant in relation to what Nye coined as soft power or "co-optive power": "the ability of a country to manage a status in such a way that other countries develop certain preferences or define their interests from agreement with its own" (Nye, 1990:168).
-Soft power applied to culture can function indirectly or directly.
-It works indirectly when it is independent of government control (e.g., popular culture) and directly through cultural diplomacy (e.g., PCN).
-Foreign policy actors can act as advocates for domestic culture, both consciously (e.g., politicians) and unconsciously (e.g., local artists).
-In doing so they serve as agents for other countries or channels of soft power.
+Cultural diplomacy responds to incoherence by requiring reflection, on the one hand, and improving that identity, on the other.
+For example, optimising Europe's image through the European Neighbourhood Instrument communication programme and association (ENPI) help promote specific geopolitical interests, creating more durable conditions for cooperation with countries such as Algeria, Libya and Syria to the south; and Georgia, Moldova and Ukraine to the east.
+This is relevant in relation to what Nye coined as "co-optive power": "the ability of a country to manage a status so that other countries develop certain preferences or define their interests in the agreement with their own" (Nye, 1990:168).
+Soft power applied to culture can work indirectly or directly.
+It works indirectly when it is independent of government control (e.g., popular culture) and directly through cultural diplomacy (e.g., the NCP).
+Foreign policy actors can act as defenders of domestic culture, both consciously (e.g., politicians) and unconsciously (e.g., local artists).
+In doing so, they serve as agents for other countries or channels of soft power.

 IV.
 Culture and foreign policy